shford/anki_lexique_flashcard_generator/README.md

 3. Step 3: Generate the files that will be imported into Anki.
 4. Step 4: Even out the number of rows in our exported csv's so that each will make exactly 500 (by default) cards.
 5. Step 5: Package flashcards.
+6. Step 6: Import package files into Anki.
-6. (No file, just manually add audio).
+7. (No file for this yet, manually add audio).
-7. Step 7.
+8. Step 7.
 Clean audio created by HyperTTS.

 # Installation / Instructions